-Will inspect actions taken by TN govt to remove Seemai Karuvelam: MHC judges
+Will inspect actions taken by TN govt to remove Seemai karuvelam: MHC judges

 The bench observed that the sporadic removal of Seemai Karuvelam is not going to help the complete removal of the exotic weed.

-The special bench of the Madras High Court (MHC) comprising Justice N Satish Kumar and Justice D Bharatha Chakravarthy refused the State's submission of a status report about the actions taken to remove Seemai Karuvelam.
+The special bench of the Madras High Court (MHC) comprising Justice N Satish Kumar and Justice D Bharatha Chakravarthy refused the State's submission of a status report about the actions taken to remove the invasive weed.

 The bench observed that the sporadic removal of Seemai Karuvelam is not going to help the complete removal of the exotic weed.